Aristarchos/GemsOfWar/README.md

 # GemsOfWar
-GoWStarSheets
+GoWStarSheets.
-These worksheets allow users to make decisions about Kingdom Power Stars
+These worksheets allow users to make decisions about Kingdom Power Stars.
-This is the Beta version
+This is the Beta version.
-Work in Progress
+Work in Progress.